Much of the healthcare in Uganda isn’t free, so the children attending our school aren’t likely to receive any, unless we provide it.

 We teach the children and their parents how to combat the spread of disease amongst the children, provide practical teaching for parents on health issues, and on other issues such as domestic child abuse, road safety and domestic unintentional poisonings.
 We even build community toilets.

-And here’s why we provide free shoes to all our children… a major problem in Namatala is ‘jiggers’ – parasites that burrow into the feet, causing significant irritation and pain.
+And here’s why we provide free shoes to all our poorest children whose parents can't afford them… a major problem in Namatala is ‘jiggers’ – parasites that burrow into the feet, causing significant irritation and pain.
 Untreated, they can lead to amputation, and even death.
 They can easily be prevented by wearing shoes, since it is the unsanitary conditions that enable them to breed on the ground.
-All our children are given one pair of shoes every year and as a result are protected from this problem.

 Support the programme